Beneš decrees: Contemporary political effects

-On 28 December 1989 future Czechoslovak president Václav Havel, at that time a candidate, suggested that former inhabitants of the Sudetenland might apply for Czech nationality to reclaim their lost property.
+On 28 December 1989, future Czechoslovak president Václav Havel, at that time a candidate, suggested that former inhabitants of the Sudetenland might apply for Czech nationality to reclaim their lost property.
 The governments of Germany and the Czech Republic signed a declaration of mutual apology for wartime misdeeds in 1997.

 During the early 2000s, Hungarian Prime Minister Viktor Orbán, Austrian Chancellor Wolfgang Schüssel and Bavarian Premier Edmund Stoiber demanded that the Beneš decrees be repealed as a precondition for both countries' entrance to the European Union.
 Hungarian Prime Minister Péter Medgyessy eventually decided not to press the issue.

 In 2003 Liechtenstein, supported by Norway and Iceland, blocked an agreement about extending the European Economic Area because of the Beneš decrees and property disputes with the Czech Republic and (to a lesser extent) Slovakia.
 However, since the two countries were expected to become members of the European Union the issue was moot.
 Liechtenstein did not recognize Slovakia until 9 December 2009.

 Prime Minister Miloš Zeman said that the Czechs would not consider repealing the decrees because of an underlying fear that doing so would open the door to demands for restitution.
 According to Time, former Czech foreign minister Jan Kavan said: "Why should we single out the Beneš Decrees? ...
 They belong to the past and should stay in the past.
 Many current members of the E.U. had similar laws."
 In 2009 eurosceptic Czech president Václav Klaus demanded an opt-out of the Charter of Fundamental Rights of the European Union, feeling that the charter would render the Beneš decrees illegal.
 In 2010, when Masaryk University erected a statue to Edvard Beneš, local journalist Michael Kašparek criticized the move because of what he dubbed "Expel Them All, Let God Sort Them Out!" decrees.
-In January 2013 conservative Czech presidential candidate Karel Schwarzenberg said, "What we committed in 1945 would today be considered a grave violation of human rights, and the Czechoslovak government, along with President Beneš, would have found themselves in The Hague."
+In January 2013 Karel Schwarzenberg, a conservative candidate in the 2013 Czech presidential election, said, "What we committed in 1945 would today be considered a grave violation of human rights, and the Czechoslovak government, along with President Beneš, would have found themselves in The Hague."
 His opponent, Miloš Zeman, seized on the statement to discredit Schwarzenberg, accusing him of being supported by Sudeten Germans.

+In 2012 Robert Fico, the Prime Minister of Slovakia, defended the decrees and stated that they are unchangeable.
+He also stated that it is not Slovakia's job to take care of the Hungarian minority in Slovakia, and that it is not his job to discuss the law.

-In June 2018, German Chancellor Angela Merkel said there had been "no moral or political justification" for the post-war expulsion of ethnic Germans.
+In June 2018, German Chancellor Angela Merkel said there had been "no moral or political justification" for the post-war expulsion of ethnic Germans, a comment which drew a formal, negative Czech response.